ugurkanyilmaz/havalisatis/README.md

 - File uploads: the admin upload endpoint is `api/v2/admin.php?action=upload_image` and returns JSON `{ success:true, data:{url: 'https://.../api/v2/uploads/xxx.jpg'} }`.
 - Export: from the admin sidebar you can download all products as JSON or CSV.

-## Iade (Return) Policy page

-- The project contains a basic return policy at `/iade-politikasi`.
-Edit `react/src/views/iade-politikasi.jsx` to change the text or contact info.

 ## Notes / Next steps

 - If you deploy to a production environment, configure a proper uploads directory (outside webroot or with secure access as needed) and set correct file permissions.
-- Consider versioning or migration scripts for DB changes (e.g., `meta_keywords`).
-A simple migration file can be added to `sql/migrations/`.
 - You may want to protect admin endpoints behind HTTPS and stronger auth in production.

-## Contact

-If you want me to add a migration file, wire a footer link to the iade page, or run a local build and smoke test, tell me and I'll do it.